 - The EDC kit and the items contained inside may need to be rotated to address seasonal issues.
 Rural residents must always remain mindful of flooding during the rainy seasons of spring and fall, focus on water needs more during the drought-prone summer months, and be prepared to traverse rugged terrain in several feet of snow and avoid getting frostbite and hypothermia during the winter.

-- Rural preppers will have to be prepared to deal with not only potential human attacker, but predators who walk on four legs as well.
+- Rural preppers will have to be prepared to deal with not only potential human attackers, but predators who walk on four legs as well.
 The very real possibility of stepping in an animal trap or getting shot by a hunter does exist.
 Never make the mistake of assuming that just because you know a SHTF disaster has started, that the news filtered down to everyone.
 A hunter in the woods stalking prey has not likely been on Facebook to see the news alerts.

 - Walking home is going to take a whole lot longer than driving home.
 Practice walking the same distance at a local track or around you property while carrying your EDC bag to get a better idea of how long the trek will really take and stuff you bag with the food and sheltering items necessary to get you through an overnight in the woods that could very well be necessary.

-Rural EDC Bag Tiers
+EDC Bag Tiers

 Everyday carry items should always be accessible, but do not all have to be necessarily stored in a bag- and probably shouldn’t.